 U.S. citizens and permanent residents of the United States applying for admission to the MSW degree program can apply to two basic sources within the University for financial assistance, as well as to private scholarships:

 International students may apply for departmental scholarships which are not need-based and are eligible to apply to the School's special programs.
 For additional financial aid information:

 Financial aid is not awarded from the above sources until admission to the School has been granted.
 Completion of either the Free Application for Federal Student Aid (FAFSA) or the renewal FAFSA is required for application to the above sources for need-based financial assistance.
-The FAFSA is not available until early December for the following academic year.
+The FAFSA is available in October for the following academic year.
 Students should complete the FAFSA or renewal FAFSA as soon as possible.
 Failure to meet this deadline could limit loan and/or work-study eligibility.
 The School of Social Work also requires completion of the School of Social Work financial aid application.
 See Financial Aid Application Procedures for New MSW Students for complete instructions.
 Students who anticipate they will need financial assistance should apply to both sources above as well as seek out additional scholarship and loan information through outside resources, including resources listed on the School of Social Work web page and those found through local libraries, foundations, private organizations, and home state programs.
 Students will receive separate financial aid award eligibility notifications from the School of Social Work and the University's Office of Financial Aid.

 Early application for financial aid is strongly encouraged.
 Applicants to the MSW degree program are encouraged to submit the School of Social Work financial aid application at the same time they submit their admissions application materials.
 However, financial aid applications may be submitted at any time during the admissions process.
 Later submission of financial aid forms may result in the awarding of less grant or scholarship aid.